Rich media is a great way to engage with your subscribers. You can link to things like images, coupons, or even videos in your SMS marketing message.

 Adding shortlinks to SMS messages is an effective alternative to sending MMS messages, which can contain embedded rich media.

-Cost-effective You can send SMS messages at a low, flat rate, even if you’re sending in bulk.
+Cost-effective You can send SMS messages at a low, flat rate, even if you’re sending mass text messages.

 Trackable Shortlinks let you track the number of clicks on each link you send.
 With this information, you can tweak and optimize your campaigns to get the best results.